fbpx

 • What three steps could improve your physical or mental well-being?

-(Decide on the three most effective changes, focus on one, and start implementing it.)
+(Decide on the three most promising changes, focus on one, and start implementing it.)

 A Practical Way to Regain Control

 The Rule of 3 is especially valuable when you feel stuck or overwhelmed.
-By narrowing your focus to just three priorities—and starting with one—you can regain control and make meaningful progress.
+By narrowing your focus to just three priorities—and starting to work on one—you can regain control and make meaningful progress.

 Ready to Try It?